Avshalom-Ts/SG-emailClient/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

+Implementing reciving email to the created user is to `user-name@angular-email.com

 #### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.